 Symptoms of chlamydia are mild and include abnormal vaginal discharge, burning sensation while peeing, lower abdominal or back pain, or low back pain.
 The symptoms generally appear one to three weeks after exposure.

-The statewide rate of chlamydia screening by all reporting medical groups is 53%.
+The medical group average for the chlamydia screening measure is 53%.
 This means 53 out of 100 women between ages 16 and 24 who are sexually active had a chlamydia test at their medical appointment.

 High rates of chlamydia screening can be a sign of strong clinical care.
 It’s important to know that small differences in percentages don’t necessarily reflect the quality of care you’ll receive with a certain medical group.
 It is more important to note the large differences between providers, and speak with your doctor if you have questions or concerns.